Determine which compound has the higher boiling point for each of... | Channels for Pearson+

 2. Molecular Representations Intermolecular Forces

-Determine which compound has the higher boiling point for each of the following pairs: CH3CH2CH2CH3 or (CH3)2CHCH3, and CH3CH2CH2CH3 or CH3CH2CH2CH2Cl.
+Determine which compound has the higher boiling point for each of the following pairs: (i): 3-methylpiperidine or 1,3-dimethylpyrrolidine, and (ii): 2,4-dimethylpyrrolidine or 4-methylpyrrolidin-2-one.
 Explain.

-Determine which compound has the higher boiling point for each of the following pairs: CH3CH2CH2CH3 or (CH3)2CHCH3, and CH3CH2CH2CH3 or CH3CH2CH2CH2Cl.
+Determine which compound has the higher boiling point for each of the following pairs: (i): 3-methylpiperidine or 1,3-dimethylpyrrolidine, and (ii): 2,4-dimethylpyrrolidine or 4-methylpyrrolidin-2-one.
 Explain.

 ANSWERS OPTIONS